-When disaster strikes, whether it's a natural disaster like a flood or a hurricane, or a human-caused disaster like a fire or a chemical spill, it can be a chaotic and stressful time for everyone involved.
-At WHS, we understand that disaster response requires a quick and efficient approach to mitigate the risk to public health and safety.
-That's why WHS and it Occupational Hygienist offer disaster response testing services to help our clients respond quickly and effectively to these critical situations.
+When disaster strikes, whether it's a natural disaster like a flood or a tornado, or a human-caused disaster like a fire or a chemical spill, it can be a chaotic and stressful time for everyone involved.
+At WHS, our Occupational Hygienist understand that disaster response requires a quick and efficient approach to mitigate the risk to public health and safety.
+That's why WHS offer disaster response testing services to help our clients respond quickly and effectively to these critical situations.
+WHS can perform wipe sampling to demonstrate surfaces have been properly cleaned or we can do air sampling prior to re-occupancy to ensure acceptable air quality and occupant safety.

 Disaster Response Testing Services